deoxyribose/deoxyribose.github.io/_posts/2022-6-14-neuro-symbolic.md

 "DL enjoys an unreasonably effective blessing of dimensionality—just simply training a big model on a lot of data induces better properties like meta-learning without even the slightest bit of that architecture being built in; and in general, training on more and harder tasks creates ever more human-like performance, generalization, and robustness."
 ...and proceeds to cite a bunch of papers where scale improves in-distribution generalization.

+*Will everything that's missing from DL in order to generalize more broadly, causality, reasoning, symbols, programs, emerge with scale?*
+NNs can represent it.
+But they cannot learn it from data.
+A "true" model converges at some point.
+Inverse graphics works on everything.

 ### Level 1.5: Out-of-distribution generalization

 Solving OOD generalization would be a huge boon, economically.
 Upkeep costs in AI companies are generally much higher than in tradiational software companies, because of this.